Introduction to Sell an Amazon Business

 At Quiet Light Brokerage, we are “success-based business brokers”.
 This means we only get paid if we are successful at selling your business.
 If the assets of your business do not transfer to a new owner and funds do not wind up in your bank account, we did not succeed at our job and therefore we do not get paid.
-The fee we charge is 10% of the total asset value of the sale on the first $1,000,000 in assets, and then 8.5% on everything above $1,000,000.
+The fee we charge is generally 10%-15% of the total asset value of the sale on the first $1,000,000 in assets, and then 8.5% on everything above $1,000,000.
 Note that these are “asset sales” so you are not selling your corporation or LLC.
-What we do to earn our fee is based on over 10 years of experience and over 600 transactions closed, with a value topping 100 million dollars.
+What we do to earn our fee is based on over 10 years of experience and over 600 transactions closed, with a value topping well over 100 million dollars.
 We will touch more on what we do to earn your business in each of the following steps.

 Since we’ve been at this for more than a decade, we’ve managed to develop many solid workable documents that would dramatically reduce your legal fees.
 We have both Letters of Intent (LOI) templates and Asset Purchase Agreements (APA) that are both fair and balanced to our sellers and buyers.
 We always advise our clients to have these documents reviewed by their attorneys, but because it is a review – not a “develop a document from scratch” process – you will be pleasantly surprised at how low your legal bill is.
 Based on years of experience it is rare to see attorney fees go higher than $3,000-5,000 for a 6-7 figure transaction, when selling a business through Quiet Light Brokerage.
 In most cases, the legal costs are actually much less.